This page describes creating a project and includes the following sections:

 Plans change and as a result project dates move.

-You can move project assignments and staffing requests in the project using the Shift Resource Assignments button that appears in the Project Assignment and Staffing Request panels.
+You can move project assignments and staffing requests in the project using the Shift Dates button that appears in the Project Assignment and Staffing Request panels.
 This is especially useful when changing the Project's start date.

 Click here to learn more.